 - Mustard Seeds – 3 tbsp

-- Ceramic/Glass Bottle – 1 Large (about 3 Kg capacity)
+- Ceramic/Glass Bottle – 1 Large (about 3 Kg capacity; sterilised, bone-dry)

-- Rub the clean with a soft dry cloth.
+- Wipe the mangoes clean with a soft, dry, cotton cloth.

 - Peel the mangoes and cut into thin long (2″) strips.

-- Sun dry the mango pieces and juice separately for about 3 days or till the mango pieces lose the moisture but are not very stiff.
-The juice will also become concentrated.
+- Sun-dry the mango pieces for about 3 days or till the mango pieces lose the moisture but are not very stiff.

-- In a large, heavy-bottomed, heat the gingelly oil to a medium temperature.
+- In a large, heavy-bottomed kadhai, heat the gingelly oil to a medium temperature.

 - Add about mustard seeds and wait till they sputter.